Krisiacik/ImageViewer/README.md

 We have completely redesigned the way content is displaced™ :) from the parent canvas to ImageViewer.
 Images and videos now seamlessly **morph** from aspectFill and other aspect-ratio-breaking modes to aspectFit FullScreen.
 A new built-in **Thumbnails screen** allows you to handle large sets of images and videos.

-The number of **configuration options** has almost trippled.
+The number of **configuration options** has almost tripled.
 You can tweak every aspect of the complex displacement animation composition including speed & timing.
 Images with **transparency** are now equally supported.
-Main backround layer alows for semitransparent color and **blur**.
+Main background layer allows for semitransparent color and **blur**.

 ## Complete list of features